 Position the Lens on the Eye

 Look a little downward and open your eyes wide.
-Gently place the lens in the center of your eye.
+Gently place the lens in the centre of your eye.
 Then slowly let go of your eyelids.
 If you see air bubbles, take the lens out and put it back on.
 Do not ignore the bubbles.

 At first, your hands may shake, or the lens might slip.
 That’s okay.
 Every patient goes through this stage.
 Within a week or two, your fingers will move naturally, and the lens will settle easily on your eye.